Designscribe: Guided Fashion Exploration

-The Fashion Design Retreat is a 9- day fully immersive program for designers of any level of expertise to develop their personal syzygy of fashion concepts, fine art, technical skills, and broad experimentation.
-The retreat, led by Amy Bond, Project Runway Contestant Season 16, will use a non-traditional approach to fashion design.
-Combining the exploration of manual construction skills such as patternmaking and sewing with innovative draping techniques, the participants dig into making things with fabric as well as other art materials and mixed media.
+The online Designscribe: Guided Fashion Exploration program is an 11-day workshop series and creative community for designers of any level of expertise to develop their personal syzygy of fashion concepts, fine art, technical skills, and broad experimentation.
+The retreat, led by Amy Bond, Project Runway Cast Member Season 16 and Next in Fashion Supervising Producer, will use a non-traditional approach to fashion design combining the exploration of manual construction skills such as patternmaking and sewing with innovative draping techniques.

 If you would like to nominate someone within your community for this program, please complete a Summer Programs Nomination Form and our office will reach out to them with your nomination.

 The online workshop series will take place from June 23 through July 3, 2020.
 Priority applications are due by February 3, 2020 to be considered for a fellowship.
 After the priority deadline, applications will be accepted on a rolling basis as capacity allows until the start of the program.
 There is no application fee.